omni-network/omni/docs/site/docs/protocol/introduction/introduction.md

 While Omni's infrastructure is complex and performant, our goal is to present the information in a digestible format.
 Throughout the Protocol section, you will find detailed yet accessible content that breaks down how Omni achieves its vision of a universally connected and secure blockchain ecosystem.

 In the upcoming pages, we will delve deeper into the specifics of Omni's consensus mechanisms, the architecture of the Omni EVM, the role of staked assets, and much more.
 Whether you are a developer, researcher, or simply a blockchain enthusiast, these pages will equip you with a thorough understanding of the Omni Protocol.

-Stay tuned as we explore the innovative world of Omni.